UoaWDCC/uaic/README.md

 # UAIC Project
-Welcome to the UAIC Project!
+Welcome to the UAIC Project!!!!

 # Getting Started